jsonmaur/jumpsuit/documentation/api.md

 postFetchEffect()
 ```

-Effects' Function paramters
+Effects' Function parameters
-* `payload` is the first paramter sent when calling the effect. ie Actions.doAsyncStuff(payload).
+* `payload` is the first parameter sent when calling the effect. ie Actions.doAsyncStuff(payload).
 * `getState()` can be used to obtain the global state
 * `dispatch()` can be used to dispatch redux actions